palvaibhav89/KeyNinja/README.md

 # KeyNinja
-Solution to secure api keys in Android
+KeyNinja is a Easy Solution to secure api keys in MacOS.